BY CHARLÈNE, CONTENT & COMMUNICATIONS MANAGER @ MY JOB GLASSES

 Whether you are a recruiter or a candidate, the selection process can sometimes turn out to be complicated, tedious, and even trying.

-As for the candidate, he has quite.a lot to worry about too: finding a nice working environment with the right working conditions and salary is not that easy.
-Targetting the wrong company can prove to be a total fail.
+As for the candidate, he has quite a lot to worry about too: finding a nice working environment with the right working conditions and salary is not that easy.
+Targeting the wrong company can turn out to be a total fail.

 Luckily, there is a simple yet great solution to everyone’s problem: asking employees to be a part of the recruitment process!

 In this article, we will explain why promoting “employee advocacy” among your organisation can definitely be a great option to attract and recruit new talents!

 EMPLOYEE ADVOCACY: A GREAT SUPPORT FOR YOUR EMPLOYER BRAND

 Facts are facts: before applying for a job, every candidate will transform into an FBI agent to check your company’s background and practices.
 Why?
 Just because they want to know if they really belong in your team .
 It is no longer a secret for anybody: job interviews work both ways!

 A study carried out by Epoka et Harris Interactive among young people aged from 18 to 30 years old shows that good working conditions, corporate culture and employer branding are the main criteria young workers rely on to choose a future company.

 Hence, it is not surprising to see that specialised company-rating websites such as Glassdoor, Indeed and Choose My Company are so popular among job-seekers.